tajiknomi/tcpHostCLI_linux/README.md

 ## What problem does it solve?
 nc excels at reverse connections but couldn't handle multiple connections on single port/terminal.
-This tool offers a more efficient way to manage and switch between numerous sessions or clients using a single port and terminal.
+This tool offers a more convenient way to manage and switch between numerous sessions/clients using a single port and terminal.
 This simplifies the handling of multiple connections.

 ## Quick Start